vimpunk/hugo-blog/content/post/servo-internals-load-url.md

 ### Fetch

-`Constellation` uses the `mspc` channel pairs, `network_listener_sender` and `network_listener_receiver`, to communicate with the asynchronous fetch operation. `NetworkListener::initiate_fetch` is passed `network_listener_sender`, which it routes through an IPC router.
-I'm not 100% sure but I believe this is because the resource thread may choose to execute the fetch operation in another process, and therefore we need a uniform way to send messages between threads and/or processes, and as such the IPC router is used to handle this.
+`Constellation` uses its `mspc` channel pairs, `network_listener_sender` and `network_listener_receiver`, to communicate with the asynchronous fetch operation. `NetworkListener::initiate_fetch` is passed `network_listener_sender`, which it routes through an IPC router.
+I'm not 100% sure but I believe this is because the resource thread may be running in another process, and therefore we need a uniform way to send messages between threads and/or processes, and as such the IPC router is used to handle this.

 TODO could a `CoreResourceMsg::FetchRedirect` msg be sent as well in the case of `load_url`?